MicrosoftDocs/minecraft-creator/creator/Documents/ExperimentalFeaturesToggle.md

 ## How do I activate an Experimental Features toggle for my world?

-You can activate an experimental toggle for any new world you create and for existing worlds.
+You can activate an experimental toggle for any of your new or existing worlds.

 > [!WARNING]
 > Activating experimental features that are still under development means that your world might crash, break, or not work with future updates.